keboola/component-kbc-project-metadata-v2/README.md

 - Get Tokens (`get_tokens`)
     - **description**: the option downloads data about all storage tokens present in the project
     - **table(s)**: `tokens`
-    - **requirements**: this option requires either a master access token, a master storage token or a regular storage token with `canManageTokens` permissions
+    - **requirements**: this option requires either a management token, a master storage token or a regular storage token with `canManageTokens` permissions
     - **use case**: monitor all tokens in the project to prevent security breaches
 - Get Tokens Last Events (`get_tokens_last_events`)
     - **description**: the option downloads data about last one event for each of the tokens in the project